kiwitcms/Kiwi/docs/source/installing_docker.rst

     you do ``git pull``.
 It is also not a very good idea to deploy an image built directly from the master branch.

-    The proper way to create a downstream docker image is to provie a ``Dockerfile.myorg`` which inherits ``FROM kiwitcms/kiwi:latest``
+    The proper way to create a downstream docker image is to provide a ``Dockerfile.myorg`` which inherits ``FROM kiwitcms/kiwi:latest``
     and adds your changes as separate layers!
 Ideally you will keep this into another git repository together with a ``Makefile`` and possibly your customized